Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 That's exactly right.

-They put it on the prompter, I believe half of it, and that's why I think it came off flat.
+And that's why I think it came off flat.

-I You know, faking passion.
+You know, faking passion.

 Ask yourself if you could do it.

-I don't think too many people are, and I don't think he had it in him last night to uh do it.
+I don't think too many people are, and I don't think he had it in him last night to do it.

-It was all part of strategy, let's make everybody think I'm moving to the center.
+Let's make everybody think I'm moving to the center.

 The media's got everybody thinking that.

-People want to think that, so let's go ahead and just say the words and then we'll head out to Manitawak, Wisconsin, and say, let's uh it's worth Sputnik, Phil.
+So let's go ahead and just say the words, and then we'll head out to Manitowoc, Wisconsin, and say, that's where Sputnik fell.

 Thanks for the call.

-I appreciate it, uh Edward very much.
+I appreciate it, Edward, very much.

 The GOP leadership allowing Bachman to speak out there after Paul Ryan.